nurezzati/HR-Dashboard/README.md

 3. What is presence percentage of the employee?

 📌 Project Background
-As data analyst, we need to collaborate with an HR representative from AtliQ Technologies, who provided detailed requirements for the dashboard.
-The HR team needed a centralized reporting solution to answer questions such as:
+--> As data analyst, we need to collaborate with an HR representative from AtliQ Technologies, who provided detailed requirements for the dashboard.
+The HR team needed a centralized reporting solution to analyze employee presence and absence and their working behaviour between WFH and WFO.

 🛠 Tools & Technologies Used
 1. Power BI – For data visualization and interactive reporting.